-Another assumption many investors understandably make, that isn't exactly true, is that all the best index funds can only be found at Vanguard Investments.
-While Vanguard is no doubt the king of low-cost investing, and many of the best bond index funds are in the Vanguard lineup, there's still a handful of outstanding choices at other fund companies, primarily from Vanguard rival Fidelity Investments.
+When investors mull the best index funds, Vanguard Investments usually come to mind.
+The investing community considers the firm to be the king of low-cost investing and many of the best bond index funds are in the Vanguard lineup.
+There are still a handful of good choices at other fund companies, however, primarily from Vanguard rival Fidelity Investments.

-So with that backdrop, we'll share the best bond index funds in different categories, which will hit all of the major bond types.
+With that in mind, here are the best bond index funds in different categories, which cover all of the major bond types.

 Best Index Funds for the Total Bond Market

 If you're looking for one good bond fund to hold, or you need a solid core holding for a fixed income portfolio, total bond market funds are a wise choice.
 Here are a few of the best:

 Best Index Funds for Long-Term Bonds